JohnMnyika/JohnMnyika/README.md

 ![](https://komarev.com/ghpvc/?username=JohnMnyika8&color=brightgreen)

 <ul>
+  🔭 Focusing on FullStack.😎</br>
   🚀 I am a problem-solving architect of code, turning complexity into elegant simplicity. 🏛️💡🔧</br>
-  🎓 My coding journey began during my early Campus days, and ever since, I've been captivated by the art of programming.</br>
+  🎓 My coding journey began during my early Campus days, and ever since, I've been captivated by the art of programming.👩‍💻</br>
-  💡 I aspire to contribute to cutting-edge projects that positively impact people's lives while continuously refining my skills.</br>
+  💡 I aspire to contribute to cutting-edge projects that positively impact people's lives while continuously refining my skills.🚀</br>
+  ⚡ Fun fact: The first computer bug was an actual insect - a moth!🤣
 </ul>

 ## 🌐 Connect with Me